LSAT Logical Reasoning: Master the Section with AI-Powered Drills

 Using an ai lsat tutor takes you beyond the binary of "right vs. wrong."
 When you miss a question, you don't just get a letter grade; you get an immediate autopsy of your mistake.
 Was it a Correlation vs. Causation error?
 Did you fall for a Part-to-Whole fallacy?
 The same tech that provides personalized feedback for USMLE success is now helping pre-law students dismantle arguments with ease.

 By getting instant explanations, you stop reinforcing bad habits before they take root.
-You learn to see the skeleton of the argument rather than just hunting for keywords—the ultimate hallmark of a 170+ scorer.
+You learn to see the skeleton of the argument rather than just hunting for keywords, a hallmark of a 170+ scorer.

 Strengthening and Weakening Arguments: The AI Advantage